 How do you know when to push through the challenges toward success or walk away from the goal and find a new path?

-You’ve experienced a minor setback.
-Often, people give up too early on their goals.
-A setback doesn’t mean you should abandon your goal completely.
+You’ve experienced a minor setback - a setback doesn’t mean you should abandon your goal completely.
 You may need to adjust the timeline, or re-frame the goal, but keep working at it.

 Other people have changed course.
 There is strength in numbers.
 When others are working on the same goal, it is easy to stay on target.
 When others switch goals or abandon them altogether, it is tempting to give up.
 Don’t be swayed by the crowd.